brsynth/brs-utils/README.md

 ## file_length
 Returns the number of lines of the given file

+## logger
+Create a logger from name and a log level.
+Handle argparse with `add_arguments` function which provides standard cli arguments.

 # CI/CD
 For further tests and development tools, a CI toolkit is provided in `ci` folder (see [ci/README.md](ci/README.md)).